elastic/kibana/rfcs/text/0011_global_search.md

 We could change the API to accept plain strings for `GlobalSearchResult.type`.
 However, atm this enum approach is needed as the ordinal values of the entries is used in results sorting.
 Changing to plain strings forces to find an alternative sorting logic.

-## triggered searches could be cancelable

-In current specifications, once a search has been triggered, it's not possible to cancel it (see [Search cancellation](#search-cancellation))

-Main drawback of this decision is that if a `find` API consumer is going to perform multiple `find` requests and only uses the last one (For example in the UI, a debounced `find` triggered on end-user keypress: On every new keypress, a new search is performed and the previous, potentially still executing, `find` call will still be executed), it can't cancel the previous active search, resulting on potential useless http calls and resources consumption.

-We could add an optional cancellation signal or observable in `GlobalSearchFindOptions` and propagate it to result providers.
-That way `find` calls could be aborted.

-However result providers would still have to manually handles this signal to cancel any http call or other asynchronous task that could be pending.

-Notes:
-- As this can be implemented with an additional option, this would be a non-breaking change and so could be done at a later time (even if it means that existing result provider would not handles this option until they implements it).

 ## The GlobalSearch service could be provided as a plugin instead of a core service